perslab/wgcna-toolbox/README.md

 * `minClusterSize`: Minimum genes needed to form a module, recommended range 5-25.
 Defaults to 15
 * `deepSplit`: Controls the sensitivity of the `cutreeDynamic` algorithm.
 Takes integer values 0-4, defaults to 2.
 Only applicable if `test_params == FALSE`
 * `moduleMergeCutHeight`: Cut-off level for the variable (1-correlation) for merging eigengenes.
 Recommended value range 0.1-0.2
 * `replace`: Sample with replacement?
-Defaults to TRUE.
-If TRUE, uses all samples, if FALSE, uses 66% each time.
+If `TRUE`, uses all samples, if `FALSE`, uses 66% each time.
+Defaults to `TRUE`.
 * `nPermutations`: Number of times to permute the dataset, defaults to 100
-* `STRINGdb_species`: Species for which to retrieve protein data from STRINGdb to validate clusters.
+* `STRINGdb_species`: Species for which to retrieve protein data from `STRINGdb` to validate clusters.
 Defaults to 10090, which is mus musculus.
 To skip this step set to `NULL`
 * `ensembl_dataset`: Dataset for ensemblIDs for outputting colors for LD score regression.
 Defaults to `"mmusculus_gene_ensembl"`.
 To skip this step set to `NULL`
 * `save_plots`: Save plots?
 Defaults to `TRUE`
 * `plot_permuted`: Compute and plot the modules on each resampled dataset?
 Good for visually inspecting how robust modules are to resampling, but computationally intensive.
 Defaults to `FALSE`